Distributionally Robust Acceleration Control Barrier Filter for Efficient UAV Obstacle Avoidance: Simulation Study

+DR-ACBF uses a one-step global collision risk budget of $\alpha_{\mathrm{total}}=0.10$, distributed among obstacles according to proximity $d_i$ and closing speed $v^{\mathrm{cl}}_i$.
+A single horizon per cycle $H$ is selected via coarse search $H\in[H_{\min},H_{\mathrm{max}}]$ with user given time horizon $H_{\mathrm{max}}=0.4$\,s and $H_{\min}=0.15$\,s.
+The coarse search selects a feasible $H$ that maximizes clearance and satisfies all constraints.
+Obstacle acceleration envelopes $\hat a_{\max,i}$ are learned online using an SMD differentiator with $(\gamma,L_0,L_1)=(1.5,4,3)$.
+Safe accelerations are obtained via a fixed-time Gauss-Southwell projector with 15 iterations and relaxation $\omega=1.0$.
 The complete DOA consists of the avoidance action, followed by a hover at the bypass position, and mission continuation towards the next target position.
+For avoidance direction, the best of 12 candidate directions (axis/diagonal) for each step is selected to minimize lateral acceleration over $H$, providing a bypass position with clearance offset.
 The UAV should hover with time to stop within $t_{\mathrm{s}}=0.5$\,s and braking intensity of $k_{\mathrm{s}}=1.0$.
-The lateral clearance $d_{cl}$ is $0.05$\,m, and minimum hold time after avoid $t_{hd}$ is 3\,s.
+The lateral clearance $d_{cl}$ is $1.0$\,m, and minimum hold time after avoid $t_{hd}$ is 0.2\,s.
 The DR-CVaR early-warning trigger runs before projection with $\beta=0.05$ and a reaction latency of $\tau=0.02$\,s.
-In our experiments, we set the Wasserstein radius $\epsilon$ to 0.05 for numerical stability.
+We set the Wasserstein radius $\epsilon$ to 0.05 for numerical stability.